jimpames/sonicwall-firewall-gen6-to-watchguard-firebox-automatic-converter-by-n2nhu-commercial-MSP-license/README.md

 #
 **n2nhu lab — Jim Ames**

+13 jun 26

+sprints below completed - 1.8.3 live on site.
 11 jun 2026

-next sprint plan mid june:
-now that we move over adr obj; intf LAN; policy; and VPN
+now completed: next sprint plan mid june for 1.8.3: now that we move over adr obj; intf LAN; policy; and VPN

 this next sprint will MATCH the VPN/IP settings from source